Pool Ionizer: Problems, Pros, and Cons

 ● Ionizers may take a long time to show results and become effective.

-● Takes longer to function properly when pool volume increases.
+● Takes longer to function correctly when pool volume increases.

 ● Market test kits usually monitor only the measure of copper.